Royal Caribbean fleet

 - The new RCI cancellation policy changes the cruise length / itinerary duration to 1 to 4 nights (including short holiday and mini-cruise deals) and requires cancellation at least 75 days before departure.

-- Cruises 1 to 4 nights long canceled between 74 and 57 days out incur a fee equal to the deposit paid.
-Cruises canceled 56 to 29 days out incur a fee of 50% of the total fare.
-Cruises canceled 28 to 15 days out incur a fee of 75% of the total fare and any cruise canceled within 2 weeks of departure is not refunded at all.
+- Cruises 1 to 4 nights long canceled between 74 and 61 days out incur a fee of 50% of the total fare.
+Cruises canceled 60 to 31 days out incur a fee of 75% of the total fare and any cruise canceled within 30 days or less of departure is not refunded at all (100% cancellation fee).

-- The second tier of cancellations includes any itineraries 5-night or longer, including cruise tours and holiday sailings.
-Under the old policy, cruises 6-nights or longer, holiday sailings 1 to 5 days, holiday sailings 6-night or longer, and cruise tours, had separate cancellation penalty schedules.
-Itineraries 5-night or longer must be canceled 90 days prior to the departure date in order to avoid cancellation fee.
-Previously, RCI customers could cancel 75 to 90 days before departure, depending on the itinerary category.
+- The second tier of cancellations includes any itineraries 5-night or longer, including cruisetours and holiday voyages.
+Under the old policy, cruises 6-nights or longer, holiday voyages 1 to 5 days, holiday voyages 6-night or longer, and cruisetours had separate cancellation penalty schedules.
+By the new policy, itineraries 5-night or longer must be canceled at least 90 days prior departure date in order to avoid cancellation fee.
+Previously, RCI customers could cancel 75 to 90 days before departure, depending on itinerary category.

 (new) RCI Shore Excusrions Cancellation Policy